 House prices in 'WF12 7', Dewsbury

-This article reveals price per square metre data and various charts to help you understand current housing market in 'WF12 7' (Dewsbury) - statistics were last calculated on 16 October 2024.
+Price per square metre data and charts revealed.
+Latest statistics for the housing market in 'WF12 7' (Dewsbury) - calculated on 01 December 2025.

 Defining 'WF12 7'